Getting Started

 In the case of bi-exponential data, the calibration and measurements rely on the complete gate window.
 Therefore, the calibration determines both the gate rising and falling edges and calculates the complete window, including the extension from the fluorescence convolution.
 For normal measurements, the phasor data is calculated and the IRF phasor data is subtracted from it.

 For each measurement, an intensity image, lifetime image, pixel response curve and phasor plot are generated.
 Each is displayed in one quadrant of the screen on the right side of the control panel.
+One can adjust the zoom and color range to adjust the images for better clarity.
 One can add multiple pixels (up to 10) to the pixel curve graph by clicking on them in either the intensity or lifetime image.
-Hovering over any of the image pixels will also highlight the corresponding phasor in the phasor plot.
+Clicking on a pixel will also highlight the corresponding phasor in the phasor plot with a red circle.
 The average calculated lifetime and standard deviation are printed in the bottom right corner.
-A colorbar below the lifetime image denotes the minimum and maximum lifetimes visible in the image.

 • ROI button